Training-Free ANN-to-SNN Conversion for High-Performance Spiking Transformer: Experiments

 To compare MBE neurons and FS neurons, we evaluate their performance on key Transformer components.
 For GELU and FP multiplication, direct replacement is employed.
 As shown in Fig.~\ref{fig:Basis_N}(a), MBE neurons surpass FS neurons by $13.20\%$ in GELU conversion and achieve improvements in Softmax and LayerNorm, demonstrating superior approximation ability.
 In Fig.~\ref{fig:Basis_N}(b), increasing $N$ leads to more accurate function approximations by MBE neurons.
 MBE neurons achieve high performance (e.g., less than 1\% conversion loss when N $\geq 4$) while offering significantly higher energy efficiency than ANNs.
 N=4 achieves the optimal accuracy-MR trade-off, representing the knee point where marginal gains plateau.
 The synergistic effect between exponential decay and multi-basis encoding is demonstrated in Fig.~\ref{fig:Basis_N}(c).
 Incorporating decay consistently reduces MSE by $1$--$2$ orders of magnitude across all basis numbers, with significant performance improvements.
 This reveals that exponential decay creates a multiplicative synergy with multi-basis encoding, enabling exceptional approximation precision unattainable through basis expansion alone.

 We evaluate ImageNet, MR, and Wiki-103 to analyze timestep requirements for A2S conversion across vision and language tasks.
 As shown in Tab.~\ref{tab:ffsc_ablation}, our method achieves about 1\% conversion loss for ViT, RoBERTa, and GPT-2 at T=16, with near-optimal performance at T=12, demonstrating efficient progressive encoding.
-Notably, ViT-M/16 shows a 21.99\% accuracy drop at T=10 vs. ViT-B/16, primarily due to its wider identity mapping range [0,62] causing amplified approximation errors under limited timesteps.
+Notably, the accuracy of ViT-M/16 drops to 21.99\% at T=10, primarily due to its wider identity mapping range [0,62] causing amplified approximation errors under limited timesteps.